 What Do Car Detailers Do?

 A basic detailing job usually takes four to five hours.
 Most include an exterior wash, claying, polishing, and waxing; an interior cleaning; and tire cleaning and treatments.
-Many shops also provide other services upon request, such as steam-cleaning engines, paint touchup, and installing accessories.
+Many detailers also provide other services upon request, such as steam cleaning engines, paint touchup, and installing accessories.

 Cleaning It Up

-Car detailing is predominantly a deep clean for your wheels.
+Car detailing is predominantly a deep clean for your ride.
 This means the pro first gets the exterior as clean as possible before proceeding with other tasks, such as polishing or waxing.
-Many detailing shops hand wash cars the same way you’d do it at home—with a hose, bucket of soapy water, and sponge.
+Many detailing services hand wash cars the same way you’d do it at home—with a hose, bucket of soapy water, and sponge.
 Some use high-pressure hoses to dispense clear and soapy water (much like self-serve carwashes).
-Other shops send cars through an automated assembly-line carwash.
+Other detailers send cars through an automated assembly-line carwash.
 In general, detailing that includes hand washing produces better results, since workers spend extra time cleaning particularly dirty areas.

 After the car is dried, most detailers “clay” its surfaces, a low-tech but highly effective way of removing dirt in which a lump of detailing clay is pressed and rubbed over the paintwork.

-Shops also vacuum and clean all interior surfaces, often loosening dirt and dust trapped in nooks and crannies with compressed air.
-Most detailers use brushes and cleaners to treat and wipe away scuffmarks on doors and vinyl surfaces.
-Make sure the shop uses only water-based vinyl cleaners, though.
+Detailers also vacuum and clean all interior surfaces, often loosening dirt and dust trapped in nooks and crannies with compressed air.
+Most detailers use brushes and cleaners to treat and wipe away scuffs on doors and vinyl surfaces.
+Make sure the service uses only water-based vinyl cleaners, though.
 Today’s thinner, more eco-friendly vinyls can be more easily harmed by solvents than your granddad’s thick Naugahyde bucket seats.

 If you have leather upholstery, periodically get it cleaned and conditioned.
 Without care, leather may dry up, crack, harden, and even start to crumble off.
-Some manufacturers treat leather upholstery with a protective thin plastic “skin,” which makes it easier to clean (they rub it with a mild leather conditioner); untreated leather can be trickier and require several coats of conditioner.
+Some manufacturers treat leather upholstery with a protective thin plastic “skin,” which makes it easier to clean; untreated leather can be trickier and require several coats of conditioner.
 As with vinyl treatments, shops need to be careful not to apply too much leather conditioner and to wipe away excess product.

 Any car detailer can repair minor scratches and nicks, but for more severe damage you’ll need to have a body shop repaint the vehicle.
 Click here for ratings of body shops for quality and price.

 For very small nicks and scratches, detailers apply drops of touchup paint.
 Larger areas get paint and a clearcoat that’s then sanded and waxed.
 Touchup paint repairs won’t perfectly match the surrounding paint, but if the area is small and the worker is diligent no one will notice.